StephenCooper/async-angular-testing/blog/blog.md

 The high-level concept with `fakeAsync` is that when the test comes to execute an asynchronous task, it is added into a time-based queue instead of being executed.
 As a developer, we can then choose when the tasks are run.
 If we want to run all the currently queued async tasks we call `flush()`.
 As the name suggests this flushes all the queued tasks executing them as they are removed from the queue.

-If we have code that uses a timeout, for example `setTimeout(() => {}, 500)`, then this will be added to the fake async queue with a time delay of 500.
+If we have code that uses a timeout, for example, `setTimeout(() => {}, 500)`, then this will be added to the fake async queue with a time delay of 500.
 We can use the `tick` function to advance time by a set amount.
 This will walk through the queue and execute tasks that are scheduled before this time delay.
 Tick gives us more control over how many tasks are removed from the queue as compared to flush.

 It is worth noting that there is also a `flushMicrotasks()` function.
 For an example of when you might use `flushMicrotasks` instead of `flush` take a look at this article [Angular Testing Flush vs FlushMiscrotasks](https://www.damirscorner.com/blog/posts/20210702-AngularTestingFlushVsFlushMicrotasks.html).